Physical Therapy Treatments For Paraplegia

 Physical Therapy Treatments For Paraplegia | Capitol Physical Therapy | Washington DC Physical Therapists

-Approximately 1 in 50 Americans live with some form of paralysis.
+A recent study on the prevalence of paralysis in America found that approximately 1 in 50 Americans live with some form of paralysis.

 In some cases, paralysis may be a temporary condition caused by illness or injury that improves with medical intervention.